Behavioral Intervention Team Policy

 I. University Behavioral Intervention Team (BIT)

-The university’s Behavioral Intervention Team (BIT) is an inter-department group that identifies problematic student behavior, assesses the nature and severity of that behavior, and works with university resources to implement appropriate interventions based on that student behavior.
-The BIT will utilize the National Association for Behavioral Intervention Teams (NaBITA) Threat Assessment Model as well as additional resources to identify, assess, and intervene in response to problematic behavior affecting student success and the education and operational processes of the university.
+The university’s Behavioral Intervention Team (BIT) is an inter-department group that identifies problematic situations involving students and student behavior.
+The BIT seeks to identify problematic situations, assesses the nature and severity of the situation , and works with university resources to implement appropriate interventions based on the situation.
+The BIT will utilize the National Association for Behavioral Intervention Teams (NaBITA) Threat Assessment Model as well as additional resources to identify, assess, and intervene in response to problematic situations affecting student success and the education and operational processes of the university.

-The goal of the BIT is to provide a proactive and supportive resource for the identification, assessment, and intervention of problematic behavior that raises concerns within the university community.
+The goal of the BIT is to provide a proactive and supportive resource for the identification, assessment, and intervention of problematic student situations that raise concerns within the university community.

 II.
 BIT meetings and membership